pliakas/pliakas.github.io/_posts/2021-10-08-junit5-readable-reports-with-gradle.md

 ~~~

 I spent a whole day, reading and searching in various sites (including JUNIT5 documentation and gradle, and finally I end up with a better solution that the console output was improved and very close to the expecting result.
+The initial solution has been found [in this post](https://technology.lastminute.com/junit5-kotlin-and-gradle-dsl/).
 So I end up with a better script that met my requirements.

 The gradle.build.kts was somehow more complicated, as shown below: